Leopards Behind the Woodshed

-I've moved a spotty Ligularia (a Leopard Plant) into this narrow border behind the wood shed, and it is appreciating the shelter from the hot summer sun and the slight winter frosts.
+I planted a spotty Ligularia (a Leopard Plant) in the narrow border behind the woodshed, thinking it would appreciate the shelter from the hot summer sun and the slight winter frosts.
 What a beautiful foliage plant this is!

 spotty ligularia (Leopard Plant)